Multi-Agent Diverse Generative Adversarial Networks: Experiments

 \subsection{Diverse Face Generation}

-In this section we show diverse face generations (CelebA dataset) using MAD-GAN where we use DCGAN~\cite{radford2015unsupervised} as our generators.
+Here we show diverse face generations (CelebA dataset) using MAD-GAN where we use DCGAN~\cite{radford2015unsupervised} as each of our three generators.
 Again, we use the same setting as provided in DCGAN.
-The high quality face generations are shown in the Figure~\ref{fig:DCGANfaces}.
+The high quality face generations are shown in the Fig.~\ref{fig:DCGANfaces}.

-To get better understanding about the possible diversities, we repeated the experiment.
-The resulting generations are shown in Figure \ref{fig:faces}.
+To get better understanding about the possible diversities, we show additional generations in Fig.~\ref{fig:faces}.